International Supply Chain Education Alliance: Supply Chain Events Accreditation

-Following SCTECH2020, ISCEA launched the Certified Sustainable Supply Chain Professional (CSSCP) certification program.
-The main goal of the program is to develop and validate the knowledge of professionals capable of maximizing the success of a supply chain, while protecting the future of the planet.
-The program is expected to address the growing concern regarding sustainability in organizations' Digital Transformation Strategy.
+Supply Chain Magazines

-To further support the development of Sustainable Supply Chains, ISCEA created the "Global Sustainable Supply Chain Pledge Day" event.
-An event open to all who are interested in pledging to sustainable supply chain, meeting peers with similar interests, or learning about how to further commit to sustainability by becoming an ISCEA Global Ambassador.
-The First Annual Global Sustainable Supply Chain Pledge Day took place in 2021 and it was a great success, with over 200 attendees and 20 speakers.
+In September 2022, ISCEA Indonesia released Supply Chain Insights, a virtual magazine intended to share information and knowledge among Indonesian supply chain professionals.

-Introduction to Global Community of MOOC Partners
+In April 2024, the Global "Sustainable Supply Chain" Magazine was released with Ushasi Segupta as Editor in Chief and Madison DeSilva as Publisher.

-In September 2021 ISCEA partnered with edX, the massive open online course (MOOC) provider created by Harvard and MIT, to provide accessible supply chain knowledge to online learners around the globe.
+In 2025, Dr. Mahmoud Mansi, an award-winning author of 9 books and Advisory Board Member at ISCEA, was appointed Editor in Chief of ISCEA's "Supply Chain Journal Middle East".

 International expansion

 ISCEA Expansion into Latin America

 In 2006 Seguro Popular, a governmental health-care institution created in 2002; issued an RFID technology mandate to authenticate and improve drug safety within its supply chain.
 ISCEA served as RFID technical advisor to the Mexican government providing guidance on best practices to implement RFID technology in Seguro Popular's Supply Chain Model, and also providing with RFID Supply Chain Manager (RFIDSCM) certification to Mexican Pharma Manufacturers and Distributors looking to comply with the mandate.
 Seguro Popular was later replaced by Insabi during the administration of President Andrés Manuel López Obrador, but ISCEA's presence has been expanding in Mexico and other Latin American countries ever since.